This is a distribution of the course topics into a general syllabus and resources.

 - Copperplate (Bickham’s English hand).

-Together with Ana Catarina Silva (and with the help of Julien Priez and Eduardo Napoleão), we have been developing this induction to letterform design into a educational workshop and support app.
+Together with Ana Catarina Silva (and with the help of Julien Priez and Eduardo Napoleão over the years), we have been developing this induction to letterform design into a educational workshop and support application.

 - Gerrit Noordzij’s “The Stroke” theory;